400g / 14.1 oz Greek yogurt

 - In a bowl, scrunch the red onion into the lemon juice then set aside for at least 30 minutes.
 This will keep, sealed in the fridge, for up to 7 days.

-- Heat the oven to 200°C/ fan 180°C/ gas 6.
+- 160°C / fan 180°C / gas 6.
 Rub the carrots and their leaves, saving a few fresh to garnish, in the oil, harissa and sesame seeds and season generously.
 Roast for 35 minutes until golden.

 - To make the dukkah, heat the hazelnuts and spices in a dry pan until golden.
 Crush them gently in a pestle and mortar and stir through the oregano and salt.